Tarekbouamer/Tarekbouamer.github.io/_posts/2023-11-01-neural_implicit_reprensentation.md

 - **Occupancy Prediction**:

-Given the aggregated features, we predict the occupancy probability for each 3D point \(p\) by projecting each point onto the corresponding plane and query the feature vector using bilinear interpolation.
+Given the aggregated features, we predict the occupancy probability for each 3D point $p$ by projecting each point onto the corresponding plane and query the feature vector using bilinear interpolation.
 For multiple planes, we sum the features of all planes.
 For the volume, we query the feature vector using trilinear interpolation.

-For a resulting feature vector \(x\) at point \(p\), denoted as  \(\psi(p,x)\), we predict the occupancy probability using fully connected layers occupancy network, as:
+For a resulting feature vector $x$ at point $p$, denoted as $\psi(p,x)$, we predict the occupancy probability using fully connected layers occupancy network, as:

 $$
 f_\theta : (p, \psi(p,x)) \rightarrow [0, 1]